 Grenades

-Grenades are small bombs thrown by hand or launched from a rifle attachment.
-They are either detonated by a percussion cap on impact with the ground or after the expiration of a timer.
+Grenades are small bombs, thrown by hand or launched from a rifle attachment.
+They could be manufactured to detonate on impact or from a timing mechanism.

 “The Mills bomb was a simple, rugged and effective hand grenade… At the start of the war, Britain lacked an effective grenade and troops often resorted to the use of home-made ‘jam tin’ bombs.”